 Most modern machines have hinges on the headbox that allow it to be folded down.
 You might want to place cardboard or some other shock-absorbing material between the glass of the headbox and the playfield glass.

 How to Remove the Legs

 Examine the area around where the legs attach to the main playing surface of the pinball machine.
 Each leg should have 8 bolts connecting it to the main machine.
 Most likely the bolts will be ⅝ inches or 9/16 inches, so be prepared with the proper wrenches.

 Make sure to remember which are the front legs and which are the back legs.
-With the exception of Sega pinball machines, most have back legs that are longer than the front legs.
+Except for Sega pinball machines, most have back legs that are longer than the front legs.
 You will want to replace the legs in the same spots when you put the machine back together.

 Wrapping the Machine

 Gather the pinball machine legs together and wrap them with one blanket.
-You can use the cellophane or duct tape to secure that package.
-Be sure to save the bolts, nuts and other small parts necessary to put the pinball machine back together at the new location.
+You can use cellophane or duct tape to secure that package.
+Be sure to save the bolts, nuts, and other small parts necessary to put the pinball machine back together at the new location.

 Unwrap all the pieces and lay them out on the ground.
 Replace any light bulbs or lamp pieces that you may have taken out for moving and make sure they work before moving on.

 Put the pinball machine backglass back into the headbox and lock-in in place.
 If your headbox is unattached from the main piece, attach the legs back on before you put the headbox back in its spot.

 Be sure to put the legs in their proper place so you don’t end up with a lopsided pinball machine.
 Attach the headbox back on and re-attach any wires that you took apart for transport.